ttlew/conversation/dialog-build.md

 After making the specified response, you can instruct the service to do one of the following things:

 - **Wait for user input**: The service waits for the user to provide new input that the response elicits.
 For example, the response might ask the user a yes or no question.
 The dialog will not progress until the user provides more input.
+- **Skip user input**:  Use this option when you want to bypass waiting for user input and go directly to the first child node of the current node instead.

+  **Note**: The current node must have at least one child node for this option to be available.

 - **Jump to another dialog node**: Use this option when you want to bypass waiting for user input and want the conversation to go directly to an entirely different dialog node.
 You can use a *Jump to* action to route the flow to a common dialog node from multiple locations in the tree, for example.

   **Note**: The target node that you want to jump to must exist before you can configure the jump to action to use it.